European History Network: 1. History of European Integration and of the European Union

-The importance of history in programmes of European Studies is in fact not very pronounced, although history is often mentioned in the programme descriptions.
+The importance of history in programmes of European Studies is in fact not pronounced, although history is often mentioned in the programme descriptions.
 Even where European Union history is reasonably well covered, it is usually as one optional module, a fact which raises issues about coherence, or the importance of thinking about what that History is.
-Although dealing with "Europe" is quite popular in European academic institutions and many universities and departments offer courses on "European history" or the history of European regions, an explicit focus on European History or the history of European integration is not very widespread.
+Although dealing with "Europe" is popular in European academic institutions and multiple universities and departments offer courses on "European history" or the history of European regions, an explicit focus on European History or the history of European integration is not widespread.

 "European history" is often seen as history that happened in Europe or parts of it, not in a comparative way that contrasts or connects different structures and addresses the process of European integration.
 With these problems and questions in mind, it was possible to return to the original mapping results with a view to identifying 'interesting' practice that might illuminate some of these issues and how they had been addressed, and allow the Group to move towards a more meaningful interpretation of what constitutes European Union history and the history of European integration.
 It is these results that are to be used to inform the development of guidelines framed within the language and methodology of Tuning.

 What can we learn from examples of good and interesting practice?

 Examples of good and interesting practice can be found in all of the countries that were mapped in detail.
 These examples can be found on several levels.

 1.)
 On the level of programmes it is seen as good practice if courses on European Union history and the history of European integration are a – preferably compulsory – part of programmes of European studies or European history.

 2.)
 Courses are seen as good and interesting practice if they cover European Union history and history of European integration in a way that goes beyond an institutional history of the European Union and its organisations.
 Some selected examples will illustrate these examples of good and interesting practice.
 At the beginning of the Masters programme "Sociology – European societies" (Freie Universität Berlin [DE]) there is a module that deals with "the process of political integration in Europe and the development of European societies after 1945".